 What is entity extraction?

-In this context, extraction involves detecting, preparing, and classifying mentions of named entities within a given piece of raw text data.
-This can be done manually, using annotation tools like BRAT, or through the use of an NER solution.
+In this context, extraction involves detecting, preparing and classifying mentions of named entities within a given piece of raw text data.
+This can be done manually, using annotation tools like browser-based rapid annotation tool (BRAT), or through the use of an NER solution.
 The categorization system that these entities are sorted into can be unique to each project.
-Entities can be categorized into groups as broad as People, Organizations and Places, or as narrow as Soluble and Insoluble Chemicals.
+Entities can be categorized into groups as broad as 'people', 'organizations' and 'places', or as narrow as 'soluble' and 'insoluble chemicals'.

 Before it’s possible to extract entities from a text, there are several preprocessing tasks that need to be completed.
 For example, tokenization helps to define the borders of units within the text, such as the beginning and end of words.
 Part-of-speech (POS) tagging annotates units of text with their grammatical function, which helps to lay the foundations for an understanding of the relationships between words, phrases and sentences.
 These processes help the machine to define the position of entities and begin to extrapolate their likely role within the text as a whole.
 Despite their necessary role in entity extraction, they’re not usually defined as such.
 Instead, data scientists will usually assume that these preprocessing steps have already been completed when discussing their extraction project.